 3. Turn your flaws into good qualities – The Hulk

-There are many lessons on character we can learn from the great Captain America, a hero who despite being transferred from the 1940s to modern times maintains his beliefs and high standards.
+There are many lessons on character we can learn from the great Captain America, a superhero who, despite being transferred from the 1940s to modern times, maintains his beliefs and high standards.
 While the rest of the Avengers team have different reasons for defending Earth, Caps simply fights for honour, justice and truth.
 His character always embodies his core principles of compassion, courage, loyalty and perseverance.
-In the world where it’s cooler to be the angry hardcore guy, the First Avenger teaches us simple moral goes a long way.
+In a world where it’s cooler to be the angry hardcore guy, the First Avenger teaches us simple moral goes a long way.

 6. You are never truly alone – Superman

 How many of us have ever felt alone, isolated, or different?
 Despite believing that he is the only remaining Kryptonian left in the universe, orphaned Clark Kent finds strength in his companionship with family, friends and ultimately, his love interest, Lois Lane.
 Superman teaches us that despite feeling downtrodden, weak and unappreciated, we are never truly alone or alienated.
 When he does good by saving and helping others, Superman feels part of a larger community.
 And even when he does fly off to his Fortress of Solitude to be alone, he is able to call on Jor’el for advice and inspiration.
 “You will travel far, my little Kal-El.
 But we will never leave you… even in the face of our death.”